Robert Klauß

-Robert Klauß (born 1 December 1984) is a German football manager and former player, who was most recently the manager of Austrian club SK Rapid.
+Robert Klauß (born 1 December 1984) is a German football manager and former player, who is the manager of Slovak club DAC 1904 Dunajská Streda.

 Manager career

 On 20 November 2023, Klauß was appointed SK Rapid manager on a 3 year contract until 2026.

 On 24 April 2025, Klauß was dismissed from his position as head coach following three consecutive losses amid a season of poor league results.